apache/pulsar/site2/docs/functions-worker.md

   # tokenPublicKey:     file:///path/to/public.key
 ```

-*Enable Authorization Provider*
+**Enable Authorization Provider**

-You should configure `authorizationEnabled` and `configurationStoreServers` to enable
-authorization on Functions Worker.
-The authentication provider will connect to
-`configurationStoreServers` to receive namespace policies.
+To enable authorization on Functions Worker, you need to configure `authorizationEnabled` and `configurationStoreServers`.
+The authentication provider connects to `configurationStoreServers` to receive namespace policies.

 ```yaml
 authorizationEnabled: true
 configurationStoreServers: <configuration-store-servers>
 ```

 You should also configure a list of superuser roles.
-The superuser roles are able to access
-any admin apis.
-Example configuration is shown as below:
+The superuser roles are able to access any admin API.
+The following is a configuration example.

 ```yaml
 superUserRoles: